Third-Party Tested Magnesium Glycinate Supplements 2026: I Lab-Tested 18 Brands for Anxiety and Sleep

 | Malate | Moderate-High | Low | Energy, Muscle Pain |

 Glycine itself has calming properties.
 Multiple studies show glycine supplementation improves sleep quality and reduces daytime fatigue.
-When combined with magnesium, you get a synergistic effect.
+When you combine it with magnesium, you get a synergistic effect — a real one-two punch.

 The Sleep Connection